deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-This repository contains a list of dojo rules for the Deadly Vipers dojo All members should read the rules. https;//gihub.com/deadlyvipers
+This repository contains a list of dojo rules for the Deadly Vipers dojo. \n All members should read the rules.
+For more info check out [deadlyvipers](https;//gihub.com/deadlyvipers)